MvvmCross/MvvmCross/docs/_documentation/plugins/messenger.md

 _messenger.Publish(message);
 ```

+`_messenger` can be assigned through injection in the constructor.

 - define the classes which will subscribe to and receive these messages.
 Each of these classes must call one of the `Subscribe` methods on the `IMvxMessenger` and **must store the returned token**.
 For example part of a ViewModel receiving `LocationMessage`s might look like: